prmr/JetUML/docs/functional/properties.md

 ## Design

 The state of diagram elements (i.e., instances of `DiagramElement`) can be separated into two categories:
-* *Application-related* state, such as the reference to their `View`, or the parent or children nodes of hierachical nodes;
+* *Application-related* state, such as the reference to the diagram that contains them, or the parent or children nodes of hierarchical nodes;
 * *Domain-related* state, which captures the properties of a diagram element that define it intrinsically (e.g., the name of a node, whether a call edge is a signal or not, etc.).

 Elements of domain-related state are referred to as *properties*.
 Properties are involved in three areas of the application: